-Oral health and hygiene are the most important aspect of an individual’s well-being.
+Oral health and hygiene are the most important aspects of an individual’s well-being.
 The pearly whites are the first thing that one notices if somebody meets with a smile.
 A dull, stained, yellowish or greyish set in between the lips is definitely not a beautiful sight.
 So choosing the toothpaste that suits an individual can become a confusing and overwhelming task.
-While the market is full of different types and shades of toothpaste, the guidelines to pick the right one are suggested by a few.
+While the market is full of different types and shades of toothpaste, the guidelines for picking the right one are suggested by a few.
 The confusion is magnified by the strange-sounding names of the ingredients.
 To pick up the right kind of toothpaste one should understand the basics of toothpaste

 Why use Toothpaste?

 Toothpaste helps remove food particles, plaque, and germs that cause decay in teeth and gums.
 They come in two forms: a paste and a gel.
 While the paste is opaque, gels are transparent or translucent.
 They are used to prevent decay, cavities, discolouration of the teeth and bad breath in the mouth.
 Most toothpastes have the following ingredients.

 - Fluoride: This is a mineral that is found in all toothpaste.
 They can be in the form of sodium fluoride, monofluorophosphate or stannous fluoride.
 It helps in fighting tooth decay.